-If you’re familiar with John Maus, you’ll know he’s several wavelengths above the rest of mankind’s consciousness.
-After all, the man has a PhD in political science and used to teach philosophy for a living!
+If you’re familiar with John Maus, you’ll know he’s several wavelengths above the norm.

 But then for whatever reason, our transcript got wiped and the original voice memo disappeared only to somehow be retrieved through an random iCloud backup.
 So two years later here it is.
 Better late than never.

 Wasted Talent: Is it your first time playing on the French south west coast?

 John Maus: No, I’ve been here years and years and years ago.
 I think I was here with Ariel Pink’s original outfit and we played here but I haven’t been here for a while.
 We were just here in between Primavera and then a thing up in the Netherlands.
 So it was cool we could pick up some dates around France.
 I wonder how bad the train strikes are gonna affect the shows though?
 I figured a lot of people might’ve missed earlier trains from surrounding places so that might mess things up with those train strikes huh?